wkolowski/Type-Theory-Wishlist/README.md

 - Maybe if we start with patterns, then the definition should still be interpreted as legal corecursive definition?
 - Invent Overlapping and Order-Independent Copatterns.
 - Another possibility for handling coinductives is for them to be just (co)recursive records, but this depends on how cool and strange records will be.
+- Mention the usage of `@` to name subcopatterns.
+This should be dual to using `@` in pattern matching to name subpatterns.

 ### Positive Coinductive Types <a id="positive-coinductive-types"></a> [↩](#toc)